Yokotes/Yokotes/README.md

 **What did happen with me?**
 Oh, brave traveler, I've got a job.
 Nowadays I'm developing projects not for fun.
 I'm doing it for people and companies.

-*Keep going traveler, I hope you will find here something useful...*
+*Keep going traveler, I hope you will find something useful here...*